Shipwrecks

 “Ten of the sisters are welcome in the guild lands.”

-“They may join existing schools, or form their own schools.”
+“They may teach in any school which will welcome them, or form their own schools.”

 “Only ten?” asks Niyta.

-“We thought that two hundred could find places in the guild lands.”
+“We hoped that one hundred would remain in Tshuan, while two hundred more would find places in the guild lands.”

-“More than ten may disrupt our ways, and frighten the people.”
+“More of you will disrupt the guilds, and frighten the people.”

 “The sisters are dedicated to peace,” says Chiwan.